X-Men: The Last Stand: Cast

 Cayden Boyd appears as young Angel, Michael Murphy appears as Warren Worthington II: The head of Worthington Labs, the corporation developing the "cure", Worthington expects to rid his son of his mutant abilities.
 The addition of the character allowed Angel to integrate into the cure plot, which also added a parallel between Warren's discovery of his son's mutation with a father finding out about his son's homosexuality.
 Dania Ramirez appears as Callisto: The leader of the Omegas, Callisto is a mutant with enhanced superhumanly acute senses, who senses mutants and their powers, and possesses superhuman speed and is an expert hand-to-hand combatant.
 The character combined the powers of the comics' Callisto with another of the Morlocks, Caliban, and was written as someone who could be "beautiful, but with a tough persona".
 Ramirez had originally auditioned to play the mutant prostitute Stacy X, and impressed Brett Ratner so much that he decided to bring her in to play Callisto.
 Shohreh Aghdashloo appears as Dr. Kavita Rao: A scientist who works at Worthington Labs on the mutant cure; she is killed by Kid Omega.
 Aghdashloo signed without a completed script, and erroneously said her character would be mutant doctor Cecilia Reyes.

 Josef Sommer appears as the President.
 The President of the United States is tolerant of mutants, but fearful of the Brotherhood's threats.
 While creating the role, the producers felt that a "different" president, like an African American or a woman, had become a cliché in itself and went for a traditional route with an elder Caucasian man.
 Sommer was invited by Ratner following their collaboration in The Family Man (2000).
 Bill Duke appears as Trask: The head of the Department of Homeland Security, Trask aids the president of the United States during the war against the mutants.
-The character is probably related to the comic books' Bolivar Trask; however, his first name is never mentioned in the film and he is portrayed as African American.
+The character is probably related to the comic books' Bolivar Trask; however, his first name is never mentioned in the film, and he is portrayed as African American.
 In the comics, Bolivar Trask is the head of Trask Industries and creator of the mutant-hunting Sentinels.
-Eric Dane appears as Multiple Man: A mutant and thief recruited by the Brotherhood in a prison truck, Madrox has the ability to create a very large number of copies of himself.
-The writers considered Dane's performance memorable despite him being featured in only two scenes.
+Eric Dane appears as Multiple Man: A mutant and thief recruited by the Brotherhood in a prison truck, Madrox can create a very large number of copies of himself.
+The writers considered Dane's performance memorable despite his being featured in only two scenes.
 Madrox's wardrobe invoked the symbols worn in his comics costume.